fabiogoma/selinux-nginx-tomcat/README.md

 nginx                      : ok=18   changed=17   unreachable=0    failed=0
 ```

+>NOTICE: **On both previous output, I used "..." to subtract the full text, you should exepct much more content**

 Now, you have both machines up and running.
 One host containing [tomcat](http://tomcat.apache.org/) and the other [NGINX](https://www.nginx.com/), both of them running as a systemd service.
 Firewalld is up and configured to accept connections on the necessary ports.
 You will find SELinux already enforced as well.

 You can check more details about the provisioning steps just executed by taking a deep look on my [Ansible](https://www.ansible.com/) playbooks and roles here on this [repo](https://github.com/fabiogoma/selinux-nginx-tomcat).

-Although it's possible to access the servers directly by IP, I chose to setup multicast DNS on both of them, which gives us a capability of reach the machines by name.
+Although it's possible to reach the servers directly by IP, I chose not to, instead we will use the multicast DNS on both of them, which gives us a capability of reach the machines by name.

 From the CLI of your host you can test it, by just making an http request using curl.

 ```bash
 $ curl tomcat.local:8080